TosbackCgusBridge-Bot/CGUs-versions/Piazza/Terms of Service.md

 Piazza Terms of Service

-Last updated: May 2, 2013.
+Last updated: July 14, 2013

 Welcome to Piazza.
-These Terms of Service ("Terms") govern your access to and use of the services, websites, and applications offered by Piazza (collectively, the "Service").
+These Terms of Service ("**Terms**") govern your access to and use of the services, websites, and applications offered by Piazza (collectively, the "**Service**").
 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 By accessing or using the Service you agree to be bound by these Terms.

 We may revise these Terms from time to time.
 The most current version will always be on this page (or such other page as the Service may indicate).
 If the revision, in Piazza’s sole discretion, is material Piazza will notify you via posting to our website.
 By continuing to access or use the Service after those revisions become effective, you agree to be bound by the revised Terms.